ferrocene/ferrocene/ferrocene/doc/specification/src/expressions.rst

 It is a static error if the evaluation of a :t:`constant expression` results in a :t:`value` that is unaligned.

+:dp:`fls_hOIImCr1c6IF`
+In a :t:`constant context`, it is undefined behavior to convert a :t:`pointer` that has :t:`provenance` into a non-pointer type.

 .. rubric:: Dynamic Semantics

 :dp:`fls_tg0kya5125jt`